kyverno/KDP/proposals/extend_pod_security_admission.md

 Note that securityContext is configured at container level, not pod, as the matching image selects a specific container.
 The pod creation will be rejected if there's any violation found in its container.
 For pod level checks, other match criteria such as labels could be used.

-For a PolicyReport, `cpol.rules.validate.podSecurity.exclude.restrictedField` and `cpol.rules.validate.podSecurity.exclude.controlName` will be added to `polr.results.properties` to to audit the result.
+For a PolicyReport, `cpol.rules.validate.podSecurity.exclude.restrictedField` and `cpol.rules.validate.podSecurity.exclude.controlName` will be added to `polr.results.properties` to audit the result.

 ```yaml
 PolicyReport: